Rothenburg City Breaks

 Massive stone town walls studded with 42 towers, half-timbered houses with red-tiled roofs, cobblestone streets and flower-filled window boxes characterise Rothenburg ob der Tauber, located on the famous Romantic Road.

 One of Europe's most beautiful medieval town looks like a movie set - but it is all real!
-The silhouette of gate and defence towers conveys the aura of a fairy tale and as you enter through one of the old gates, you will immediately feel secure within the time-honored walls of this romantic place.
+The silhouette of gate and defence towers conveys the aura of a fairy tale and as you enter through one of the old gates, you will immediately feel secure within the time-honoured walls of this romantic place.

 Rothenburg's enchantment has prevailed over the past 1,000 years and is continuing to cast a spell onto the international visitors making their way through the narrowly winding cobblestone alleyways.
 Enjoy the cosy atmosphere of wintertime, turning the bright red rooftops into frosted delights which are reminiscent of picturesque Christmas card motives.